 Let us first show that the algorithm ends in polynomial time.
 For this we need to bound the number of times that Step 4 is executed.
 Note that the cardinality of the matchings found in two consecutive applications of Step 3 does not decrease.
 To see this, consider Step 4 that was executed in between the two applications of Step 3.
 In the first of these applications, all vertices of S were matched to vertices in C. As the weight of these matched edges does not change in Step 4, they can be taken also as part of the second matching.
 All other matched edges in the first application were within R, and they too can be taken in the second application because their weight did not change either.
-Given that in the second application of Step 3 there is at least one new edge that previously connected C to $C \cup R$ , then either the cardinality of the maximum matching grows (if an alternating path is found), or the size of the alternative forest grows by at least two vertices (the worst case being when the new edge is between C and R and no more edges can be added to the forest).
-Hence it takes at most n invocations of Step 4 until the cardinality of the matching grows, showing that altogether Step 4 is repeated at most $n^2$ times.
+Given that in the second application of Step 3 there is at least one new edge that previously connected C to $C \cup R$, then either the cardinality of the maximum matching grows (if an alternating path is found), or the size of the alternative forest grows by at least two vertices (the worst case being when the new edge is between C and R and no more edges can be added to the forest).
+Hence it takes at most n invocations of Step 4 until the cardinality of the matching grows, showing that altogether Step 4 is repeated at most n^2 times.

 We now show that the matching returned by the algorithm is optimal.
-This follows from Proposition 4.
-The algorithm returns a feasible cost function c for the vertices.
-The weight of the perfect matching found is exactly equal to the total cost because only edges of zero slackness are included in the matching.
-Hence the inequality in the proof of Proposition 4 is satisfied with equality.
+This follows from the second item in Lemma 7, because the algorithm returns a feasible cost function c for the vertices and a perfect matching that is composed only of tight edges.